 The New Life Version of 1969 reads: “He is very sick and at times LOSES THE USE OF HIS MIND.”

 The Living Bible 1971 says: “for he is MENTALLY DERANGED”

-Many modern versions tell us the boy was an EPILEPTIC, including the NKJV, RSV, ISV, Holman Standard, NET, the Jehovah Witness New World Translation, the 2009 Catholic Public Domain Version and the ESV.
+Many modern versions tell us the boy was an EPILEPTIC, including the NKJV, RSV, ISV, Holman Standard, NET, the Jehovah Witness New World Translation, the Catholic New Jerusalem bible 1985, the 2009 Catholic Public Domain Version and the ESV.

 The NIV in 1973 and 1977 said: "he is an EPILEPTIC", but then in 1984 and 2011 changed this to “HE HAS SEIZURES.”

 The older Catholic versions like the Douay-Rheims 1582, the Douay 1950 and even the St. Joseph New American bible 1970 all have "lunatic" in both places, but the Catholic New Jerusalem bible 1985 now has EPILEPTIC in Matthew 4:24 and "HE IS DEMENTED" in Matthew 17:15.

 I recently discovered something that I think is very interesting about how modern scholars are changing the definitions that words once had.
 I have in my study two different printings of the well known Liddell and Scott's Greek-English Lexicon.
 One is from 1887 and the other one is from 1976, which claims to be a reprint of the previous edition.

 The 1887 Liddell and Scott edition page 632 clearly defines this word σεληνιαζεται as "to be moon struck or LUNATIC.”
 But the 1976 edition now has as the definition - "to be moonstruck, i.e. EPILEPTIC”.
 Obviously Liddell and Scott were not alive in 1976 to make this change themselves, so who did?